dthiel22/employee-front-page/README.md

 ![image showing the obve description](./Assets/IMG4.JPG)

 - Viewing the html page, we can see that the following information had been saved to the index.html file.
+There are hyperlinks to open your default email app when emails are clicked and engineer's github accounts are linked to the page as well.

 ![image showing the obve description](./Assets/IMG5.JPG)